 LenStr2 := Length(Str2);

-// to save some space, make sure the second index points to the shorter string
+// save a bit memory by making the second index points to the shorter string

 if LenStr1 < LenStr2 then